wellcomecollection/platform-infrastructure/cloudfront/wellcomelibrary.org/edge-lambda/README.md

 ## Static redirects

-This folder contains the file [redirects.csv](redirects.csv), which lists the static redirects.
+This folder contains the file [staticRedirects.csv](staticRedirects.csv), which lists the static redirects.

 If you update the CSV you will need to run `yarn generateStaticRedirects` and commit the resulting `./src/staticRedirects.json`.